Share

 “Insurance is what allows everything else to exist,” he said.
 “Without it, you can’t build homes, you can’t run businesses, you can’t recover after disasters.
 It’s the quiet backbone of our economy.”

-Whether Schiff’s bill becomes law or not, it represents a symbolic acknowledgment that the U.S. insurance crisis — from California wildfires to Florida hurricanes — demands a coordinated, national response.
+Whether Schiff’s proposal becomes law or not, it signals a growing awareness that the insurance crisis — from California wildfires to Florida hurricanes — requires a coordinated, national response.

 Author